Everything you should know before shopping for a new TV

 High Dynamic Range content is going to be the future of all content.
 It brings more detail across the spectrum, from the darkest darks to the brightest lights.

-It’s measured in stops, which come from the video gear used to film the content.
+It’s measured in stops from the video gear used to film the content.